5 Suspicious Signs Your Job Interview Went Poorly

 How to improve: Make yourself stand out from the crowd with an immediate, positive follow-up emails re-outlining your skills.
 A quick response to your thank you email could be a good sign.
 However, if you are told you are out of the running for an opportunity, there's nothing wrong with politely asking the interviewer how you could have been a more serious candidate.
 It will help you tailor your approach for future interviews.

-4. The next step is unclear.
+4. The next step is unclear may indicate the job interview went poorly.

 Interviewers who are serious about an applicant will make the next step apparent.
 If you receive a vague response regarding follow-up steps, it may be a sign the interviewer is not interested.